Troy: I didn't draw that. I bought that used. Must have been whoever had it last.

-It often includes Mrs./Mr. Crush's Lastname, both names in a heart, initials plus initials equals love, banal love rhymes, hearts struck by arrows or Umbrella of Togetherness.
+It often includes Mrs./Mr. Crush's Lastname, both names in a Cardiovascular Love-type Heart Symbol, initials plus initials equals love, banal love rhymes, hearts struck by arrows or Umbrella of Togetherness.
 The person they are crushing on has no idea they're an object of their affection.
 It can also involve even more daydreaming, like doodling about one's Celeb Crush or Perverse Sexual Lust.

 The person in love is likely to be doodling in a random piece of paper, in a diary or a journal.
 It's a way of expressing one's feelings privately, in a place nobody else is intended to see what they drew or wrote.
 Except for one's closest friends.
 If the journal with the drawings gets lost, the character gets embarrassed and ashamed.
 No one is supposed to see those silly, kind of embarrassing doodles, but to drive the plot further, it often happens that someone is going to see it.